 - Check out www.simplegreensmoothies.com.
 She has some great videos and recipes for beginners!

 - Eat a normal breakfast with your smoothie.
 If you replace your meal with a green smoothie you will likely go back to your yummy toast or cereal.
-For many people, drinking a smoothie in addition to breakfast is more sustainable.
+Smoothies are not very many calories if they are pure fruits and veg, so I find that I get hungry quickly if I don’t eat something else.
 My husband and I always drink our smoothies then eat our oatmeal or whatever we’re eating that day.

 This is the method I use every day for our green smoothies.
 There is no wrong or right way, so find your favorite combinations!
 My smoothie tastes different every day.